 Here are our top tips to ensure your video interview is professional and productive.

 Being interviewed, in any format, can be stressful for some candidates.
-Be ready and logged in a few minutes before you are due to start.
+If you are the hiring manager, try and be ready and logged in a few minutes before you are due to start.
 This helps ease the tension and ensures that candidates aren’t left wondering if they have joined the right meeting.

 Body language